hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 This leads to the following received message handling rules:

-- message types received with a minor versions below the minimum may be answered with a `report-problem` with code `version-not-supported`
+- message types received with a minor versions below the minimum may be answered with a `report-problem` message with code `version-not-supported`
 - message types received with a minor version at or higher than the minimum supported and less than the current minor version are processed, ideally with a response using the same minor version of the received message
-  - The recipient may want to send a warning `report-problem` with code `version-with-degraded-features`
+  - The recipient may want to send a warning `report-problem` message with code `version-with-degraded-features`
 - message types received with a minor version higher than the current minor version are processed with any unrecognized fields ignored
-  - The recipient may want to send a warning `report-problem` with code `fields-ignored-due-to-version-mismatch`
+  - The recipient may want to send a warning `report-problem` message with code `fields-ignored-due-to-version-mismatch`

-As documented in the semvar documentation, these requirements may not apply when major version 0 is used.
-Specific rules associated each v0 protocol are left to the discretion of the community.
+As documented in the semver documentation, these requirements are not applied when major version 0 is used.
+In that case, minor version increments are considered breaking.

 Agents may support multiple major versions and select which major version to use when initiating an instance of the protocol.